The Chinese language program at RMIT offers a variety of courses to meet students’ professional and personal needs.

 Program and course information

-You can study Chinese as an elective in any program, including the Diploma of Languages.
+You can study Chinese as an elective in any program.

 The following 36 credit point and 12 credit point Chinese courses are offered for both undergraduate and postgraduate students.